Dropbox Developer Platform

 Collaborators: Engineering leadership, Code Workflows engineering team

-Understanding the user
+Understanding the current state

 Personas and workflow